mysterioustrousers/MTMigration/README.md

 ```

 Because MTMigration inspects your *-info.plist file for your actual version number and keeps track of the last migration,
-it will migrate all un-migrated blocks.
-For example if you had:
+it will migrate all un-migrated blocks inbetween.
+For example, let's say you had the following migrations:

 ```objective-c
 [MTMigration migrateToVersion:@"0.9" block:^{